johnclaro/nuke/README.md

 # nuke
-Removes all Docker configs, containers, images, networks, nodes, plugins, secrets, services and volumes.
+A command-line tool for removing Docker configs, containers, images, networks and volumes all at once.

 ## Installation